-3. Subsection (a) provides that the four-year period ordinarily applicable to a claim for relief under § 4(a)(1) is extended to "one year after the transfer or obligation was or could reasonably have been discovered by the claimant."
-Antecedents to that "discovery rule" have long existed in common law and in other statutes, and courts may take different approaches to filling out the meaning of subsection (a) by reference to such precedents.
-Thus, subsection (a) literally starts the one-year period when the transfer was or could reasonably have been discovered by the claimant, but cases applying subsection (a) have held that the period starts only when the transfer and its wrongful nature were or could reasonably have been discovered.
-See, e.g., Freitag v.
+(3).
+Subsection(a) provides that the four-year period ordinarily applicable to a claim under § 4(a)(1) is extended to "one year after the transfer or obligation was or could reasonably have been discovered by the claimant."
+Antecedents to that "discovery rule" have long existed in common law and in other statutes, and courts may take different approaches to filling out the meaning of subsection(a) by reference to such precedents.
+Thus, subsection(a) literally starts the one-year period when the transfer was or could reasonably have been discovered by the claimant, but cases applying subsection- (a) have held that the period starts only when the 2 transfer and its wrongful nature were or could reasonably have been discovered.
+See, e.g., 3 Freitag v.
 McGhie, 947 P.2d 1186 (Wash.
 1997); State Farm Mut.
 Auto.
 Ins.
 Co. v.
-Cordua, 834 F.Supp.2d 301, 306-08 (E.D.
+Cordua, 834 4 F.Supp.2d 301, 306-08 (E.D.
 Pa.
 2011).
-A recurring situation to which that distinction may be relevant is Spouse X's transfer of assets beyond the reach of creditors, made in anticipation of divorcing Spouse Y after the four-year period has elapsed and made for the purpose of thwarting Spouse Y's economic interests in the divorce.
-Spouse Y may well know of the transfer long before Spouse Y learns its wrongful purpose.
-Of course, even if the period specified in subsection (a) is held to have lapsed in a given case, law other than this Act might allow the transferred assets to be considered in making a division of assets in the ensuing divorce case.
+A recurring situation to which that distinction may be 5 relevant is Spouse X's transfer of assets beyond the reach of creditors, made in anticipation of 6 divorcing Spouse Y after the four-year period has elapsed and made for the purpose of thwarting 7 Spouse Y's economic interests in the divorce.
+Spouse Y may well know of the transfer long 8 before Spouse Y learns its wrongful purpose.
+Of course, even if the period specified in transferred assets to be considered in making a division of assets in the ensuing divorce case.